shannon-6block/lotus-miner/README_en.md

 vi ~/.lotusminer/config.toml

 # on the recommended hardware, the recommended concurrency is in total 6.
+# If you set ParallelSealLimit to p on the miner and attached n sealing paths on the worker, since the worker starts with a WORKER_PATH as sealing path, the concurrency of the worker is in total p * (n + 1 ).
+# When setting the concurrency, you need to consider the size of the SSD where the sealing path is located.
+Because each sector consumes 520GB of space, the size of the SSD where each sealing path is located should not be less than 520GB * p.
 ```

 Advanced: fetch final sector files to shared directories.